backstage/backstage/plugins/permission-node/api-report.md

 import { PermissionCriteria } from '@backstage/permission-common';
 import { Router } from 'express';

-// Warning: (ae-missing-release-tag) "AllowAllPermissionHandler" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "AllowAllPermissionPolicy" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class AllowAllPermissionHandler implements PermissionHandler {
+export class AllowAllPermissionPolicy implements PermissionPolicy {
   // (undocumented)
   handle(
     _request: OpaqueAuthorizeRequest,
     _user?: BackstageIdentity,
-  ): Promise<HandlerResult>;
+  ): Promise<PolicyResult>;
 }

 // Warning: (ae-missing-release-tag) "ApplyConditionsRequest" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)